AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/classifications/index.md

 The example above requests the following classification job information:

-* The job information associated with the `62e2ecdf813be76dff0020d9` dataset ID.
+* The job information associated with the dataset ID `exampledatasetxxd9`.
 * The `page` to be returned is `0`.
 * The `size` of each page should be `10` jobs.